avrilcoghlan/LittleBookofRBioinformatics/src/revisionexercises2.rst

 Q4.
 ---
-Use the dotPlot() function in the SeqinR R library to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a window size of 3 and a threshold of 3.
+Use the dotPlot() function in the SeqinR R package to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a window size of 3 and a threshold of 3.
 Use your own R function from Q3 to make a dotplot of rabies virus phosphoprotein and Mokola virus phosphoprotein, using a windowsize (*x*) of 3 and a threshold (*y*) of 3.
 Are the two plots similar or different, and can you explain why?

 Q5.
 ---